Tags: Code conversion, ETL

 2 Code Conversion

-We rewrote Fair Warning Korn shell scripts to add compatibility with Microsoft Windows.
+We rewrote legacy Korn shell scripts to add compatibility with Microsoft Windows.
 Also, we converted and updated Import and Export Jobs, and converted the Cron scripts used for the ETL processes to SQL Server scheduled jobs.

 Furthermore, we have implemented the business intelligence reports in the new customer’s system.